rikard-helgegren/leverage_analysis_tool/README.md

 * g++

+### Walktrhough

+To get started select a market by clicking on a market in the top right table.
+Unfold the levereaged products by klicking the arrow to the left of the market, and then select desiered leverage.

+To the left are widgits to change input parameters and strategy.
+And in the middle is a histogram which displays the distribution of outcomes of the portfolio when investing for *Years Investing*, and a graph showing the performance from *Start date* to *End date*.

 ### Data

-Data files are not included due to copy write uncertainties but can be downloaded at
+Data files are not included due to copyright uncertainties but can be downloaded at

 * https://www.investing.com/
 * https://www.kaggle.com/